pynoor/pizzaservice/README.md

 ## The task:
 We want to have a simple pizza delivery service with the following functionalities:

-- C reate an order
+- C reate an order (POST request)
-- R etrieve an order / See a list of all orders
+- R etrieve an order / See a list of all orders (GET request)
-- U pdate an order
+- U pdate an order (PUT request)
-- D elete an order
+- D elete an order (DELETE request)

 (CRUD is actually a thing, more about that here: https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)